SwapnilBarude/L298-Motor-Driver/README.md

 # L298-Motor-Driver
-Schematic and pcb for L298 motor driver.
+This includes schematics and pcb for l298 motor driver designed on EasyEda pro.